Interested in a hands-on learning experience for developing LLM applications?

 Data lakes give various positions in your company, such as data scientists, data developers, and business analysts, access to data using the analytical tools and frameworks of their choice.

-This covers commercial products from data warehouse and business intelligence providers as well as open-source frameworks like Apache Hadoop, Apache Spark, and Apache Presto.
+This covers commercial products from data warehouses and business intelligence providers as well as open-source frameworks like Apache Hadoop, Apache Spark, and Apache Presto.
 You can perform analytics with Data Lakes without moving your data to a different analytics system.

 4. Machine Learning